layilin/SP23-33852/_texts/sc-page152.md

 [^f152n4]: *Annona cherimola*, a fruit that originated in South America and is perhaps native to Ecuador.

-[^f152n5]: Mammee sapota (*Pouteria sapota*) is commonly confused with the mammee apple.
-It is a sweet fruit whose native range is Mexico and Central America.
+[^f152n5]: The mammee sapota is actually different from the mammee apple (the fruit Grainger describes in lines 502-508).
+The mammee sapota (*Pouteria sapota*) is a sweet fruit whose native range is Mexico and Central America.
 Another fruit commonly confused with both the mammee sapota and the mammee apple is the nasebery (*Manilkara zapota*), also known as the sapodilla or the nispero.
 It is a sour or tart fruit whose native range is Mexico, Central America, and the Caribbean (Higman 196-197).

 ---